 - BEST BANG FOR THE BUCK: Harris Farms Plastic Poultry Drinker

-- BEST FOR SMALL FLOCK: Little Giant 1 Gallon Complete Plastic Poultry Fount
+- BEST FOR SMALL FLOCKS: Little Giant 1 Gallon Complete Plastic Poultry Fount

-- BEST FOR LARGE FLOCK: Harris Farms Poultry Drinker 6.25 Gallon
+- BEST FOR LARGER FLOCKS: Harris Farms Poultry Drinker 6.25 Gallon

 - BEST AUTOMATIC: Little Giant Game Bird Automatic Poultry Fount